Cabot's tern: Breeding

 Cabot's terns apparently court and form pairs during spring migration before reaching the nesting grounds.
 Males make display flights or posture on the ground.
 The species nests in areas with sparse or no vegetation.
 The nest is a simple scrape made by both sexes; they may add a few pieces of shell or seaweed.
 The typical clutch size is one egg though two are not uncommon.
 The incubation period is about 24 days in the north and averages about 29 days in the far south.
 Both sexes incubate, and apparently share the duty equally after the first few days.
 Chicks are semi-precocial and can thermoregulate about five days after hatch.
 They depend on the parents for food; both parents provide it until fledging and usually the female alone after that.
 Nest defense is shared equally.
 Fledging occurs about 27 to 29 days after hatch.

 Vocalization

-As of early 2023 xeno-canto had three recordings of Cabot's tern from the U.S. and one from Mexico among the very many of sandwich tern sensu stricto.
-The Cornell Lab of Ornithology's Macaulay Library had more.
+As of early 2024 xeno-canto had 53 recordings of Cabot's tern from the Americas, and a further three of presumed Cabot's terns misclassified among the very many of Sandwich tern.
+The Cornell Lab of Ornithology's Macaulay Library has additional recordings.
 The species' main call has been described as kerr-ick, kjerr-it, keerik, and kreejik.
 It has a variety of other calls as well.

 Status

-The IUCN follows HBW taxonomy and so has not assessed Cabot's tern separately from the sandwich tern sensu lato.
+The IUCN follows HBW taxonomy so has not assessed Cabot's tern separately from Sandwich tern sensu lato.
 Disturbance of nesting colonies by humans appears to be the major threat to the species as a whole.